QuirksBlog - Content

 iCab 3.0 is a surprisingly good, independent Mac (OS X and 9!) browser created by Alexander Clauss.
 It has good (though not perfect) CSS1 and DOM1 support, and to my surprise it even contains a speech browser.
 More than enough reason to recommend iCab to all Mac users that read my site, and to update my CSS compatibility table.

-and height of HTML elements.
+I added a page about element dimensions, ie. the actual width and height of HTML elements.
 It contains a little test plus the inevitable compatibility table.

 Quite unexpectedly I was able to add a site to my portfolio that had been shelved for nearly two years: the new website of the Concertgebouw in Amsterdam.
 In addition I'd like to draw attention to the new KLM site, in which I had a modest involvement and which contains an interesting CSS/JavaScript feature that I haven't yet seen anywhere else.

-especially, is obnoxious, and that's a pity because I really needed to set its opacity.
+especially, is obnoxious, and that's a pity because I really needed to set its opacity

 See the new Opacity setting page for the details and a test.